There’s the family you get and the family you make. Tell me about yours some time.

 Should she have declared him at Customs, illicit cargo hidden in her womb?

 Miss Munro returned from Italy in time to enroll for her senior year at college, but dropped out after Christmas when the pregnancy began to show.
-She bore a son—Larth Meritt Munro—in April 1939, while our attention was diverted toward the Europe of his conception and discretely away from issues facing an unwed mother.
+She bore a son—Larth Meritt Munro—in April 1939, while our attention was diverted toward the Europe of his conception and discretely away from issues facing an unwed mother in provincial Iowa.

 By the time I was seven or eight, mother and son had moved on, perhaps to avoid the sort of talk that follows illegitimacy—small towns, small minds and such.
 What I recall is his name—Larth—one I’ve never heard since.
 It turns out to be ancient Etruscan and may have well suited a dark-eyed, black-haired, slender boy approaching his teenage years.